DrugLib.com — Drug Information Portal

 Valcyte (Valganciclovir Hydrochloride) - Side Effects and Adverse Reactions

 Valganciclovir, a prodrug of ganciclovir, is rapidly converted to ganciclovir after oral administration.
-Adverse events known to be associated with ganciclovir usage can therefore be expected to occur with Valcyte tablets.
+Adverse events known to be associated with ganciclovir usage can therefore be expected to occur with Valcyte.

-Tables 9 and 10 show the pooled adverse event data and abnormal laboratory values from two single arm, open-label clinical trials, WV15376 and WV15705.
-A total of 370 patients received maintenance therapy with Valcyte tablets 900 mg once daily.
+Adverse events and abnormal laboratory values data are available for 370 patients who received maintenance therapy with Valcyte tablets 900 mg once daily in two open-label clinical trials.
 Approximately 252 (68%) of these patients received Valcyte tablets for more than nine months (maximum duration was 36 months).
+Table 2 and Table 3 show the pooled adverse event data and abnormal laboratory values from these patients.

-Table 9 Pooled Selected Adverse Events Reported in ≥5% of Patients in Two Clinical Studies in CMV Retinitis
+Table 2 Pooled Selected Adverse Events Reported in ≥ 5% of Patients who Received Valcyte Tablets Maintenance Therapy for CMV Retinitis

 (N=370)